elizabethvenner/CV/README.md

 As a quick and self-directed learner, I approach unfamiliar technologies with confidence and appreciate critical feedback as a means of self-improvement.
 An avid pair programmer trained in Agile methodology and TDD, I am an adaptive worker and build robust, clean code.

-I'm looking for a junior developer role in a company who will give me the opportunity to develop my skills in a supportive environment while working within a friendly and committed team.
+I'm looking for a junior developer role in a company which will give me the opportunity to develop my skills in a supportive environment while working within a friendly and committed team.

 ## Skills